 The initial Partial Action Plan 2, approved by HUD on November 22, 2002, allocated \$350 million to three business recovery and economic revitalization programs administered by ESD.
 A first amendment approved by HUD on September 27, 2006 reduced the amount allocated to the Small Firm Attraction and Retention Grant Program (SFARG) by \$21 million reducing the total amount of this Partial Action Plan to \$329 million.
 A second amendment approved by HUD on July 11, 2007 reduced the amount allocated to the Job Creation and Retention Program (JCRP) by \$7 million reducing the total amount of this Partial Action Plan to \$322 million.
 A third amendment, approved by HUD on November 4, 2009, amended the eligibility requirements associated with the JCRP.
 The fourth and fifth amendments, published on October 17, 2012 and December 17, 2013 extended the application period of the JCRP to December 31, 2015.
 Effective December 31, 2015, ESD and EDC no longer accepted requests for new JCRP grants.
-Funds remained available to be paid out to pre-approved recipients over the next few years in line with program requirements.
+Funds are available to be paid out to pre-approved recipients over the next few years in line with program requirements.
 As of December 31, 2015 the \$150 million allocated in Partial Action Plan 2 for the Business Recovery Grant (BRG) was fully expended.
 Additional BRG funds were made available in Partial Action Plan 4.
 The BRG activity in this Action Plan is closed.
 Additionally, as of December 2017, SFARG concluded and no additional payments will be made; all post-grant requirements have been monitored and fulfilled.

 The sixth amendment to this Action Plan transferred the residual balance from the SFARG activity to the Performing Arts Center activity in Partial Action Plan 11, enabling the closing of this completed activity.
 The seventh amendment to this Action Plan, approved by HUD on April 3, 2020, transferred \$3 million from available JCRP funds to the Neighborhood Parks & Open Spaces activity in the Final Action Plan in support of the Battery PlayScape renovation project and other parks and open space projects.
 The eighth amendment to this Action Plan transferred \$3.1 million of JCRP funds to two different activities: \$1.5 million to Hudson River Park in Action Plan 10 and \$1.6 million to Community and Cultural Enhancements in the Final Action for the completion of Pier 26 and Grand Street Settlement projects.
-The ninth amendment to this Action Plan transfers the residual balance in the JCRP activity to the Affordable Housing activity in the Final Action Plan closing this activity and PAP 2.

-Action Plan Categories Initial Action Plan Approved by HUD 11/22/02 Amended Allocations 1 through 8 Approved by HUD Revised 12/28/20 Proposed Amended Allocation 9/08/2023 WTC Business Recovery Grant Program \$150,000,000 \$150,000,000 \$150,000,000.00 Small Firm Attraction and Retention Grant Program \$50,000,000 \$27,625,391 \$27,625,391.07 Job Creation and Retention Program \$150,000,000 \$136,900,000 \$115,573,070.00 Total \$350,000,000 \$314,525,391 \$293,198,461.07
+Action Plan Categories Initial Action Plan Approved by HUD 11/22/02 Amended Allocations 1 through 7 Approved by HUD Revised 4/3/2020 Revised Amended Allocation 12/17/2020 WTC Business Recovery Grant Program \$150,000,000 \$150,000,000 \$150,000,000 Small Firm Attraction and Retention Grant Program \$50,000,000 \$27,625,391 \$27,625,391 Job Creation and Retention Program \$150,000,000 \$140,000,000 \$136,900,000 Total \$350,000,000 \$317,625,391 \$314,525,391

-\ Only the second, third, seventh and ninth Amendments required public comment, as described below.
+^{} Only the second, third and seventh Amendments required public comment, as described below.